 - More of them fell back, stringing out in a long, ragged line as the darkness came down.

 - As McEvoy increased his ride's pace, the nine-strong field began to string out and Fallon in third place looked well-placed to mount a challenge.

-- Be nervous or tense: I often felt strung out by daily stressesMore example sentences
+- (be strung out)3.1 Be nervous or tense: I often felt strung out by daily stressesMore example sentences

 - Of this ‘boyfriend’ group, there is a sub-group that is doubly nervous and strung out!